attogram/attogram/modules/attogram/actions/about.md

 Attogram gives developers a jumpstart to quickly create web sites.

-Attogram runs on PHP with Apache.
-It provides developers a skeleton site with:
+Attogram is a PHP-based framework that provides developers a skeleton site with:

 * file-based URL routing
 * IP-protected backend